-When mdrun is started using MPI with more than 1 node, parallelization is used.
+When mdrun is started using MPI with more than 1 process or with thread-MPI with more than 1 thread, MPI parallelization is used.
 By default domain decomposition is used, unless the -pd option is set, which selects particle decomposition.